-Flow cytometry is a biophysical tool that allows rapid counting and sorting of cells or particles in solution.
-Each particle passes through an electronic system capable of detecting the light scattered by each of them, which pass in line (one by one) through the laser light beam.
-The individual light signal scattered when interfering with the light source is picked up by detectors and processed through a computer program.
-Among the most important analytical characteristics of flow cytometers is its ability to measure multiple cellular parameters such as size, shape, complexity, autofluorescence, as well as to detect and identify cellular components by using fluorescent markers with a suitable configuration of the equipment.
-These qualitative and multiparametric measurements allow to define the properties of a cellular population or even subpopulations that compose it.
+Flow cytometry is a biophysical tool that rapidly counts and sorts cells and particles in solution.
+Each particle goes through an electronic optical system which detects the light scattered by it when passing through the laser light beam.
+The individual light signal scattered when the light source is interfered with is picked up by detectors and processed through a computer program.
+One of the most important analytical characteristics of flow cytometers is their ability to measure multiple cellular parameters (size, shape, complexity, and fluorescence) and to detect and identify cellular components by using fluorescent markers.
+These qualitative, multi-parametric measurements make it possible to define the properties of cell populations and even the subpopulations composing them.

-The analysis of samples in the Flow Cytometry Laboratory at IMO consists of the characterization of populations and subpopulations of autofluorescent organisms, such as, cyanobacteria and protists capable of photosynthesis as well non-fluorescent particles as viruses, bacteria and eukaryotic cells that can be stained and analysed from both natural environments and experimental approaches such as cell cultures, among others.
+The analysis of samples at IMO’s Flow Cytometry Laboratory mainly consists in the characterization of autofluorescent organism populations and subpopulations, such as cyanobacteria and protists capable of photosynthesis, as well as of non-fluorescent particles such as viruses, bacteria and eukaryotic cells from both natural environments and cell lines that can be stained with fluorescent pigments and subsequently analyzed.